-4. The individual monetary costs of motorized transport are ower due to the lower cost of imported second-hand cars, the free residential parking and the heavily subsidized public transportation and commuting.
+4. The individual monetary costs of motorized transport are lower than the potential market price due the free residential parking and the heavily subsidized public transportation and commuting.
 These lowered individual monetary costs are likely to encourage urban sprawl.

 5. Due to the high density of population, workplaces, facilities in the inner city, the transport requirements are enormous.
 Due to urban sprawl and the affordability of car use, a large part of transport requirements are met by car use.
 The too intensive car use then consumes around half of the public outdoor space in the inner city.